top of page

 hosted by The Southern Highlands Foundation.

-The first initiative of the Wingecarribee Women Writers is The Charlotte Project to raise money to install a bronze life-sized statue of Charlotte in Berrima’s Market Place Park, near the Story Centre.
+The first initiative of the Wingecarribee Women Writers was The Charlotte Project to raise money to install a bronze life-sized statue of Charlotte in Berrima’s Market Place Park, near the Story Centre.

 Charlotte Waring Atkinson settled with her husband James Atkinson at Oldbury Farm in Sutton Forest in the 1820s.
 It is believed she wrote the first story ever set in Australia while living there.
 Her youngest daughter, Louisa Atkinson, was born at Oldbury and went on to become the first Australian-born woman writer, journalist and botanist.

-We are pleased to have achieved our goal and Charlotte was unveiled in Dec 2023. beyond this initiative, Wingecarribee Women Writers will continue to seek ways to support and amplify the voices of women.
+We are pleased to have achieved our goal and Charlotte was unveiled in Dec 2023. beyond this initiative, Wingecarribee Women Writers will continue to seek ways to support and amplify women's voices.

 committee members